AtotheY/next-13-mui-context-bp/README.md

 ## State

 In old Next, we were able to provide and automatically set global state using pageProps passed through the \_app.js file.
 In Next 13 we don't have that so the context has to be set at the top level client component per server route using the `useEffect` hook with the page's props.

+## Deployment

+You should be able to import this repo into Vercel and have it deploy automatically.
+Also make sure you update the Vercel env variables with the ones in your `.env.local` file.